Introducing "RAGent," a RAG system compatible with various data sources.

 - RAGent

-- Internal documentation (Markdown)
+- Internal documents (Markdown)

 - Internal documents (CSV, Google Drive)